ttetrafon/practice/unreal engine/027 - networking.md

   - For events that need to happen on all clients, but do not really need to be perfectly replicated (like particle effects), an event needs to be set as `Details -> Replicates -> Multicast`.
     - A multicast RPC must be called on the server specifically, otherwise it will run only on the client it has been called.
 So, a multicast needs to be set as a child of a server RPC.
 - Client RPCs will be called from the server and run only on the specified client.
+  - These are useful for stuff that need to live only on the specific client and do not concern other clients.
   - To make a client's RPC replicate to the server (and other clients), create an extra custom event [`Details -> Replicates -> Run on Server`] to call the final event [`Details -> Replicates -> Multicast`].
     - e.g.: You want to change a material on a character with the click of a button.
 It will be set up like this:
       1. OnClick -> Server_RPC